Exploring for High Grade Copper and Precious Metals

 Flagship Property: Los Chapitos Copper Project, Peru

-Los Chapitos is on the same trend as and shares similar geology with the Mina Justa mine, which contains 374 million tonnes grading 0.71 percent copper and 9 gpt silver.
+Los Chapitos is on the same trend as and shares similar geology with the Mina Justa mine, which contains 374 million tonnes grading 0.71 percent copper and 9 g/t silver.
+Recently acquired by Minsur, the property will be in construction in late 2018.

 Historical mining of high-grade copper at Los Chapitos was carried out in the Atajo zone.